Top Tips For Alton Towers Resort

 Target the bigger rides

-This is because the well-known rides like Oblivion, Rita, Wicker Man, The Smiler tend to have big queue’s all day.
+This is because well-known rides like Oblivion, Rita, Wicker Man, and The Smiler tend to have big queues all day.
 Therefore try and get those out of the way before enjoying the rest of the others.

 You will no doubt have the best time when visiting off, as I did.
 I would recommend visiting between Mon-Thursday because that's when it's less busy off-peak times.
 Plus you will manage all the rides you want in good time as they will be barely any queues.

-Buy Alton Towers digital photo app rather than printed photos vouchers.
+Buy Alton Towers digital photo app rather than printed photo vouchers.

 Alton Towers Experience